|

 LCL means shipping from the USA goods in boxes, crates, and pallets

-In respect of international cargo transportation from the USA overseas, LCL is an abbreviation for "Less than Container Load."
-LCL freight is designed for shipping from the U.S. goods packed in boxes, crates, or stacked on pallets.
-LCL is a low-cost solution to deliver from the United States cargo that cannot fill an entire 20 or 40-foot sea freight container.
+In respect of international cargo transportation from the USA, LCL stands for "Less than Container Load."
+It is designed for shipping overseas goods that cannot fill an entire 40-foot sea freight container.

-It doesn't matter whether you ship from the U.S commercial cargo or deliver personal belongings, or move overseas.
-If the cargo is properly packed in boxes or crates, and the overall volume does not exceed 15-20 cubic meters, then there are many advantages to using LCL freight instead of shipping entire containers.
+It doesn't matter whether you ship commercial cargo from the U.S., deliver personal belongings, or move overseas.
+If the goods are appropriately packed in boxes or crates and the overall volume does not exceed 15-20 cubic meters, then there are many advantages to using LCL freight instead of shipping entire containers.

 With LCL, you can ship a relatively large cargo, significantly reducing the cost of transportation: